getshifter/wp-cli-shifter/README.md

 $ wp help shifter
 ```

-Create a .zip archive for the Shifter.
+Create a .zip archive of your site for the Shifter.

 ```
 $ wp shifter backup